Market Update: Why Premiums and Nonrenewals are Rising

 Does the new reality impact me if I don't live in an at-risk area?

-It could.
+Its possible.
 Keep in mind, while you may live in an area less prone to catastrophic events, that doesn’t mean you are exempt from severe losses.
 Hailstorms in Wyoming, tornadoes in Texas and severe winter storms along the East, have all been areas with damaging losses over the past few years.
 Therefore, no area is truly immune to loss.

 Even if one area within a region is not at risk of catastrophic loss, there may still be a raise in rates within that state.
 For example, premiums may go up on a townhouse in San Francisco because of wildfires in L.A.
 County.
 The reality is, the impact of these trends is nationwide.
 So, it is important to speak with your insurance broker as some markets are increasing their thresholds in certain areas and others are not writing any new business.